XWangBin/PUT-PDN/README.md

 }
 ```

-## Before making the repository public
+## Release checklist

-- add and validate the final PDN implementation, or rename/scope the repository explicitly as PUT-only;
+- add the final PDN source if the repository is released as the complete PUT-PDN framework;
-- publish checkpoint files only after confirming distribution rights;
+- confirm permission before distributing checkpoints;
-- add dataset download links and acknowledge each dataset's own licence;
+- add official dataset links, citations, and licence notes;
-- choose and add a software licence.
-No software licence is granted by this preparation alone.
+- select and add a software licence.

-See [`docs/SOURCE_PROVENANCE.md`](docs/SOURCE_PROVENANCE.md) for the source audit and consolidation decisions.
+See [`docs/IMPLEMENTATION_NOTES.md`](docs/IMPLEMENTATION_NOTES.md) for the consolidation scope.